asteca/ASteCA/docs/contents/cluster_mod.rst

 estimation, as shown in :py:meth:`asteca.Cluster.get_nmembers`.

-There are currently two algorithms available for the estimation of the true number of members associated to a give cluster.
-The default algorithm is called ``ripley``, it was originally introduced along with the ``fastMP`` membership method in `Perren et al. (2023) <https://academic.oup.com/mnras/article/526/3/4107/7276628>`__.
+There are currently two algorithms available for the estimation of the true number of members associated to a given cluster.
+The default algorithm is called ``ripley``.
+It was originally introduced along with the ``fastMP`` membership method in `Perren et al. (2023) <https://academic.oup.com/mnras/article/526/3/4107/7276628>`__.
 It requires ``(ra, dec, pmra, pmde, plx)`` data and their center estimates (``pms_c, plx_c``).